jasontibi/Jasontibi.github.io/_posts/2024-3-15-untitledQuestion1.md

 # Q: What types of malicious behavior can you achieve by knowing a device's MAC Address?

+>[!CAUTION]
-**Disclaimer: I'm a student who is new to IT and learning about network security as one of my topics of study.
-This information is to help you protect yourself and others from malicious activity, it is **not** to be used for your own malicious intent. *This content is the result of answering my own question through my own research.***
+>Disclaimer: I'm a student who is new to IT and learning about network security as one of my topics of study.
+This information is to help you protect yourself and others from malicious activity, it is **not** to be used for your own malicious intent. *This content is the result of answering my own question through my own research.*

 Last month I took Hack The Box Academy's course: *Intro To Networking*.
 While reading the portion on IP and MAC Addresses, (both of these addresses are used to identify a device on a network) I started to ask myself, what can *I* do once I have someone/another device's MAC Address?
 If a MAC Address identifies someone on a network, what happens if I can change my MAC Adddress to identify as somebody else?